The Most Popular Cars of the 1960s

 Keep Your Vehicle Running Longer with Endurance

 Whether you have a brand new car or a high mileage classic, protect yourself from unexpected breakdowns and costly repair bills with the help of an Endurance auto protection plan.
-Designed to fit your needs and budget, each Endurance plan can help protect your vehicle’s most vital components from breakdowns and other repairs not covered by your average auto insurance policy.
+Designed to fit your needs and budget, each Endurance plan can help protect your vehicle’s most vital components from breakdowns and other repairs not covered by your average auto insurance contract.
 Additionally, customers can receive 1 year of Elite Benefits with the purchase of any protection plan and a small activation fee.
 That means you can rest easy knowing you have access to additional perks such as 24/7 roadside assistance, up to $500 in collision discounts, 2 tire repairs or replacements.

 To learn more about how Endurance can help protect your vehicle, you can call 866.918.1438 or request a free, no-obligation quote.
 You can also find other fun, informative and exciting articles on various automotive-related topics by visiting the Learning Center.